Aggravated Assault with a Deadly Weapon

 Contact a Defense Lawyer for Aggravated Assault Charges

 Regardless of the circumstances surrounding your arrest, if you’re facing aggravated assault with a deadly weapon charges, you need an attorney who understands how to beat the prosecution.
-Our experienced aggravated assault attorneys are ready to hear your case and start building your defense.
-Call the Hampton Law Firm now at 817-435-2909 to schedule a free and confidential case evaluation with our criminal defense team.
+Experienced aggravated assault attorney Jeff Hampton is ready to hear your case and start building your defense.
+Call the Hampton Law Firm now at 817-877-5200 to schedule a free and confidential case evaluation with Jeff Hampton, an experienced criminal defense lawyer.